The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's H4-5 Nong Nooch (signed) is estimated to be worth between £4,000 to £6,000.
-This giclée print, created in 2008, has shown consistent value growth and has an auction history of two sales.
-The hammer price over the past 12 months has ranged from £3,813 in February 2025 to £5,000 in January 2025, with an average annual growth rate of 6%.
+The value of Damien Hirst's H4-5 Nong Nooch (signed) is estimated to be worth between £3,950 and £6,000.
+This Giclée print, created in 2008, has shown consistent value growth, with an average annual growth rate of 4%.
+There have been two sales in the last 12 months, with an average selling price of £4,406.
+Over the past five years, the hammer price has ranged from £3,813 in February 2025 to £5,000 in January 2025.
 The edition size of this artwork is limited to 75.

 Meaning & Analysis